GitHooksDotIO/githooks-io-service/githook.yml.md

   'curry_flavour':
     title:       Curry flavour
     description: What are you eating?
-    type:        select
-    values: # only valid for `select` type.
+    options: # only valid for `select` type.
 First provided option will be the default
       - Beef
       - Chicken
       - Vegetable